Lillian Gish: In popular culture

 American rock band The Smashing Pumpkins named their 1991 debut album Gish after her.
 Singer Billy Corgan explained in an interview, "My grandmother used to tell me that one of the biggest things that ever happened was when Lillian Gish rode through town on a train, my grandmother lived in the middle of nowhere, so that was a big deal..."

+In season three, episode seven of Downton Abbey set in 1920, Alfred the footman invites Ivy the kitchen maid to a showing of Way Down East, which she accepts due to being a fan of Lillian Gish.

 "Lillian Gish" is Scottish rhyming slang for fish and urinating.
 An example of the latter occurs in the Scottish sitcom, Still Game, when Winston Ingram says, "I'm away for a Lillian Gish"–meaning "I'm away for a pish" ("pish" being Scottish vernacular for piss).

-American rock band Fruit Bats referenced Gish in the song Eagles Below Us from their 2021 release The Pet Parade with the lyrics “I’ve never seen you so lovely, Lillian Gish, soft lit.”
+American rock band Fruit Bats referenced Gish in the song Eagles Below Us from their 2021 release The Pet Parade with the lyrics "I've never seen you so lovely, Lillian Gish, soft lit."

 In 2024, East West Players in Los Angeles produced Unbroken Blossoms, a play depicting the making of Broken Blossoms.
 Gish was portrayed by Alexandra Hellquist.